-Glassware is probably one of the greatest inventions of all time, it allows us to drink our drinks properly.
+Glassware is the great invention of all time, it allows us to drink our drinks properly.
 This glass container can be engraved through.
 When it does, then usually guaranteed that the drink you pour will be in the glass.
-Although glass is relatively difficult to clean, we assume that if you have stained glass, you want to know how to remove etching from glassware.
+Although glass is relatively difficult to clean, If you have stained glass, you want to know how to remove etching from glassware.

 Use Elbow Grease